26. Light

 $$c = 3 \times 10^8~\textrm{m/s}.$$

 That is, 300 million meters per second!
-In the early 1860’s, James Clerk Maxwell discovered that the speed of electromagnetic waves is equal to the speed of light, leading him to conclude that light is simply a type of electromagnetic radiation.
+In the early 1860s, James Clerk Maxwell discovered that the speed of electromagnetic waves is equal to the speed of light, leading him to conclude that light is simply a type of electromagnetic radiation.
 Maxwell brought together four equations to unify the concepts of classical electricity and magnetism.
-While these equations (that require vector calculus to solve) are outside the scope of this textbook, it is enough to note that Maxwell’s equations are used today by scientists, engineers, and students all around the world to study electromagnetism.
+While these equations (which require vector calculus to solve) are outside the scope of this textbook, it is enough to note that Maxwell’s equations are used today by scientists, engineers, and students all around the world to study electromagnetism.

 In the early twentieth century, Albert Einstein postulated that the speed of light is constant, and acts as something like a universal speed limit.
 As far as we know, nothing can travel faster than the speed of light.
 While electromagnetic waves can travel at the speed of light, this speed serves as an asymptotic upper limit to objects with mass.